mortjac/writing/entries/writing/2014-04-07-the-problem-with-comments.md

 **Unorganized Notes**

+* About new tools.

+To get prose.io and Jekyll and Github pages installed was a major hurdle on Maverics.
+There was some compability issues between XCode 5.1 and ruby that took hours to solve.[Github Pages, Jekyll, and Mavericks, Oh My!](http://michaeljdeeb.com/blog/github-pages-jekyll-mavericks/) however, solved it.

 * Comments rarely, if ever directly lead to a better final product.
 	* Critique/Feedback is invaluable and comments can provide insight into general sentiment.